 Many companies are opting for chatbots with artificial intelligence, but they don’t always have the resources to create such bots or enough data to support them.
 So, they chose a hybrid model.
 A hybrid chatbot, by its name, is a cross between a live chat and a chatbot and takes the best of both.

 In live chats there is a customer service staff who responds to all inquiries during working hours and manually.
 Chatbots based on AI start the conversation by itself and mimic the conversation as programmed 24/7.

-At the same time, the Hybrid bot initializes the chat as any chatbot and answers customers’ questions quickly and easily as customer support staff.
+At the same time, the Hybrid bot initialises the chat as any type of a bot and answers customers’ questions quickly and easily as customer support staff.